-A foreign national in J-1 status may be authorized for as little as a few months and as long as 7 years, depending on the purpose of his/her trip to the US.
-However, a foreign national receiving specialized training in the US is generally allowed no more than 18 months.
-A foreign national in J-1 status may remain in the US for an additional 30 days after the end of his/her program to visit or tour the US.
+A foreign national in J-1 status may be authorized for as little as a few months and as long as 7 years, depending on the purpose of his/her trip to the United States.
+However, a foreign national receiving specialized training in the United States is generally allowed no more than 18 months.
+A foreign national in J-1 status may remain in the United States for an additional 30 days after the end of his/her program to visit or tour the United States.
 Foreign nationals should be very careful if applying for a US green card if in J status.

 Home Residence Requirement

 Certain J-1 Visa holders may be subject to a two-year home residence requirement.
-This requires the foreign national to return to his/her country of residence for two years before being eligible to return to the US in another Visa category.
-Foreign nationals are usually prohibited from changing their immigration status to H-1B or L-1 Visas, or adjusting status to a green card (even if married to a US citizen) until the condition is met, or until a waiver of the two year home residence requirement is issued.
+This requires the foreign national to return to his/her country of residence for two years before being eligible to return to the United States in another Visa category.
+Foreign nationals are usually prohibited from changing their immigration status to H-1B or L-1 Visas, or adjusting status to a green card (even if married to a US citizen) until the condition is met, or until a waiver of the two-year home residence requirement is issued.

 Typically, individuals are subject to the two-year home residence requirement if:

-- The J-1 is a participant in a program financed in whole or in part, directly or indirectly, by an agency of the government of the US or by the government of the J-1’s home country.
+- The J-1 is a participant in a program financed in whole or in part, directly or indirectly, by an agency of the government of the United States or by the government of the J-1’s home country.

-- The J-1 is engaged in a field which is on the Department of State skills list.
+- The J-1 is engaged in a field that is on the Department of State skills list.

-- The J-1 came to the US or acquired J-1 Status after January 10, 1977 to receive graduate medical education or training sponsored by the Education Commission for Foreign Medical Graduates (ECFMG).
+- The J-1 came to the United States or acquired J-1 Status after January 10, 1977, to receive graduate medical education or training sponsored by the Education Commission for Foreign Medical Graduates (ECFMG).

-The J-2 Visa is available to immediate family members (spouses and children under the age of 21) who are accompanying the J-1 to the US.
+The J-2 Visa is available to immediate family members (spouses and children under the age of 21) who are accompanying the J-1 to the United States.
 The J-2 Visa is generally granted for the same period as the J-1 Visa, and must be extended accordingly.
-A J-2 Visa holder may apply for employment authorization in the US, and can work for any employer of his/her choosing, in any field, as long as the funds are not used to support the J-1.
+A J-2 Visa holder may apply for employment authorization in the United States and can work for any employer of his/her choosing, in any field, as long as the funds are not used to support the J-1.
 Each J-2 Visa holder must be issued his/her own SEVIS 2019 by exchange visitor program.